andrezzab/PLP-Prova/README.md

 | ComandoShow
 | ComandoSave

-ComandoLoad ::= "LOAD" Expressao "AS" Id
+ComandoLoad ::= "LOAD" StringLiteral "AS" Id

 ComandoFiltro ::= "FILTER" Id INTO Id "WHERE" Expressao